mickeyh/hamcrest2-rust/README.md

 ## Usage

-Hamcrest supports a number of matchers.
+Hamcrest2 supports a number of matchers.
 The easiest way is to just `use` them all like this:

 ``` rust
 use hamcrest2::prelude::*;